Keeping our Waters Open through Safe Seaplane Flying

 The mission of the Western Seaplane Pilots Association is to protect and grow seaplane access to northwestern waters, promote safe and responsible operations, foster communications among owners, operators, service providers and the community, and to facilitate events sharing the joy of seaplane flying in the Pacific Northwest.
 Please join us.

-WINTER 2026 NEWSLETTER
+SPRING 2026 NEWSLETTER

 Check out our brand-new issue, with upcoming events, fresh photos, reports, interesting stories, and fly-in destinations!